Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
 So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!

-- Some voicelines cannot display speech bubbles (e.g. Devyat's Polu or Full-stop Heathcliff in Overwatch state).
+- Some voicelines cannot display speech bubbles (e.g., Devyat's Polu or Full-stop Heathcliff in Overwatch state).
 - Font may not match the base game... (like Mikodacs Font, not having Letter Spacing from the base game.) but you can use your own custom fonts!
 - A green icon appears in the top-right corner during battle or story, indicates you are using a custom language mod.
 - Game start-up screen menu loading may take ages! (though it might be cause of my weak device... so i'm not sure)
 - Speech bubbles stay longer than they have to blocking visibility on skills during combat.
 - Speech bubbles can end early because of the previous speech bubble before it.
-- Retreating IDs move their Speech bubbles to the Substituted ID.
+- Retreating IDs VLs move their Speech bubbles to the Substituted ID.

 ## Known Voicelines That Do Not Work
 - Devyat North Sinclair & Rodion All Poludnitsa Lines (Except the death ones cause i can fit it in with their death lines.)
 - Overwatch Assignment Full-stop Heathcliff Combo Voicelines (He's not in battle, i could try to put it with FS Hong Lu's line, but his line has two variants so... i guess i'll put both!)
 - N Corp Ryoshu and Yi Sang Skill Combo I Shall Fire // Anytime (Yeah the speech bubble just doesn't want to appear above her head at all, and yes i did check if it's the correct ID.)
 - Bloodfiend Trio Stage Turn Start VLs Don't Work Except for The Priest.
-(Their Skill VLs work tho... and some of these turn start voicelines work on their respective stages.)
+(Their Skill VLs work tho... and some of these turn start voicelines do work on their respective stages.)

 ## Credits
 Goliath for telling me how to do this, they make a Russian translation custom langauge mod.